Raspberry Beret: Designing the Boutique and Digital Experience Through User Research

 1

-Working in a team of 6, the goal was clear; give Raspberry Beret a brand identity and a website that actually worked.
+Give Raspberry Beret a brand identity and a website that actually worked.

 Comparing the old experience with the new.
 Designing the brand and digital experience through user research.